Researchers propose a 'day zero' for the oldest computer ever discovered

 Built some time between 200 BC and 60 BC, the Antikythera mechanism is the oldest known computer mechanism in existence.
 This ancient, geared device for tracking the heavens is in pretty bad shape after all that time.

-But, despite the rust, researchers may have finally revealed the date it was first set ticking—also known as "Day Zero."
+But, despite the rust, researchers may have finally revealed a possible date it was first set ticking—also known as "Day Zero."

-The mechanism is actually a hand-wound clock, used to calculate the sun, moon and planets' movements, and predicting eclipses.
+The mechanism is actually a hand-wound clock, used to calculate the sun, moon and planets' movements, and to predict eclipses.
 It was discovered over a century ago in a shipwreck, says NewScientist (opens in new tab), after a gale blew divers off-course to the barren islet of Antikythera—hence the name.

 Since then, the mechanism has made waves in our understanding of how technologically advanced the ancient Greeks were.
 It's proven that their technical ability was far beyond what we initially thought.
 Archimedes himself may have even had a hand in the original design of mechanisms like this one, since it has links to his home city of Syracuse.